Hattipedia/mod-resources/README.md

 ## Usage

-Assets in this repository are intended for **documentation purposes on the A Hat in Time Wiki**.
+Assets in this repository are intended for documentation purposes on the A Hat in Time Wiki, with the intention of using these assets in your own mods.
 They remain the property of their original creators.

 ## Attribution